across the world

 - Reduced rate of errors in transactions and data entry.

-- Ideating and implementing value-added business accounting services, both internally for the company and externally for vendors and customers.
+- Ideating and implementing value-added outsource accounting services, both internally for the company and externally for vendors and customers.

 - Greater operational compliance.